Everything an open source maintainer might need to know about open source licensing

 Contributor License Agreements

-In addition to an open source license, many large, often-corporate-backed projects also use a second type of legal contract called a Contributor License Agreement.
+In addition an open source license, many large, often-corporate-backed projects also use a second type of legal contract called a Contributor License Agreement.
 Unlike licenses, contributor license agreements, or CLAss, are not standardized, meaning if you’re a contributor, you’ll have to read each CLA to determine what legal rights you’re giving away, before contributing (and hope you can parse what’s often dense legalese if you’re not a lawyer).

 Whereas open source licenses can be thought of as the copyright grant for users to use the project, a contributor license agreement, at its core, is the right for the project to incorporate a contributor’s code.
 While absent a CLA, most contributions are assumed to be under the terms of the project’s license, for high-risk projects or risk-averse maintainers, a CLA makes that understanding explicit.
 Contributors may also be required to attest that they have the right to submit the code, or the CLA may include an explicit patent grant (see below).
 Some CLAss go so far as to actually assign the developers copyright to the project.
 Regardless of the specific clauses, CLAss are generally a form of CYA, to prevent maintainers (or the project) from landing in hot water due to the community contributions it accepts.